Kapili at Hoopili

 No analysis available

-I searched for leasehold language such as "lease expires," "ground lease," "leasehold," or a specific expiry year, but found nothing.
-The remarks do not mention land tenure or any lease expiration date.
+I searched for leasehold language such as "lease expires," "ground lease," "leasehold," and any 4-digit expiration year, but found nothing.
+The remarks focus on unit layouts, parking, and financing, not land tenure details.

 No analysis available